FakePancak3/novum/README.md

 > Novum is an **open-source hobby project.**
 > **The Windows executable is currently not code signed so Windows may show a SmartScreen warning** because the application does not have an established publisher reputation.
 > **This does not mean the warning should be ignored blindly.**
-> If you are uncomfortable running the prebuilt executable, you can inspect the source code and build NOVUM yourself using the instructions below.
+> If you are uncomfortable running the prebuilt executable, you can inspect the source code and build Novum yourself using the instructions below.
 > The source code used to build Novum is available in this repository.

 ## Features